Soni912108/TaskManagerAPI/README.md

 # Task Manager

-This is a backend API for a Task Manager platform, built using Node.js, Express.js, and MongoDB.
+Backend for a Task Manager platform, built using Node.js, Express.js, and MongoDB.
 It provides endpoints for user authentication and CRUD operations on tasks created.

 ## Table of Contents